englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 <!-- TODO:
 * Explain how triggers are a timeline, plays forwards/backwards, applies/unapplies -->

-As well as animating properties, one can also use triggers to add and remove entire elements.

 ### $(Rest state) and deviation

 The default layout and configuration of UX markup elements is called the rest state.
 Triggers define deviations from this rest state.
-Each trigger knows how to "un-apply" its own animation to return the rest state, even if interrupted mid-animation.
-This is great, because it means animation is completely separated from the logical state of your program, greatly reducing the complexity of dealing with combined animation on multiple devices, screen sizes, with real data and real user input.
+Each trigger knows how to "un-apply" its own animation to return to the rest state, even if interrupted mid-animation.
+This is great because it means animation is completely separated from the logical state of your program, greatly reducing the complexity of dealing with combined animation on multiple devices, screen sizes, with real data and real user input.